Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Allergic rhinitis.
 Sneezing, a runny nose, sniffling, and swelling of your nasal passages from indoor allergens like dust and pets or outdoor allergens like pollens or molds.

 In autoimmune diseases, the body attacks normal, healthy tissues.
 The cause is unknown.
 It is probably a combination of a person’s genes and something in the environment that triggers those genes.

 Three common autoimmune diseases are:

 Type 1 diabetes.
-In this type of diabetes, the immune system attacks the cells in the pancreas that make insulin.
-Insulin removes sugar from the blood to use as energy. .
+The immune system attacks the cells in the pancreas that make insulin.
+Insulin removes sugar from the blood to use as energy.

 Rheumatoid arthritis.
 This type of arthritis causes swelling and deformities of the joints.
 An auto-antibody called rheumatoid factor is in the blood of some people with rheumatoid arthritis.

 Lupus.
-Systemic lupus erythematosis is an autoimmune disease that attacks body tissues, including the lungs, kidneys, and skin.
+This disease that attacks body tissues, including the lungs, kidneys, and skin.
 Many types of auto-antibodies are found in the blood of people with lupus.